clburlison/scripts/clburlison_scripts/LogicProX/README.md

 * Base Audio Content - 35.32 GB
 * Alchemy Content - 13 GB

 Not all laptops I manage need all 50 GBs of content.
-Heck some can get away with just Logic plus the essental content.
-However I needed a solution that was flexible.
-As such this will allow you to pick and choice from the following combinations:
+Some can get away with just Logic plus the essental content.
+However, I needed a solution that was flexible.

-A) Logic + Essental OR
-B) Logic + Essental + [Base +/- Alchemy]

-See the included demo 'munki_repo' for examples.
+See the included demo ``munki_repo`` for examples.

 ---